p-prado/tipsa-website/README.md

 Production website can be found at [www.tipsa.com.gt](https://www.tipsa.com.gt).

-This test website can be found at (insert link here).
+This test website can be found [here](https://p-prado.github.io/tipsa-website/).